 The second wave of coffee certainly shifted U.S. culture and brought us popular drinks like espresso, cappuccino and latte.
 Now, Americans can scarcely remember a time before a coffee shop beckoned from every corner.
-In 2017, the National Coffee Association reported that 59 percent of the coffee Americans consume is in the “gourmet” category.
+In 2017, the National Coffee Association reported that 59 percent of the coffee products Americans consume are in the “gourmet” category.

-Indeed, consumers have grown savvier about coffee beans, roast styles and flavor profiles often promoted by gourmet brands.
+Indeed, consumers have grown savvier about coffee beans, coffee grounds, roast styles and flavor profiles often promoted by gourmet brands.
 Additionally, coffee sellers continue to innovate to meet the American demand for new and interesting coffee flavors, drinks and techniques.
-Here’s a look at some of the hottest trends in coffee right now.
+Here’s a look at some of the hottest trends in coffee products right now.

 COFFEE BREWING TRENDS

-Vacuum Pot Brewing
+Vacuum Pot Brewing Process

 COFFEE SHOP TRENDS

 Nitro coffee is definitely an interesting trend with much yet to be tested with flavor options.
 Here, cold-brewed coffee mixed with nitrogen and served through a bar tap.
 Often served in a pint glass, the effect looks similar to a creamy stout.
 However, the flavor is all in the realm of coffee as it contains no alcohol, barley or hops.
 Some sellers have managed to can nitro coffee, making it a hip new convenience drink.
 It’s quickly becoming another unique alternative to the iced coffee Americans so love.
-Nitro coffee uses cold brew coffee that has a higher caffeine content than regularly brewed coffee.
+Nitro coffee uses a cold brew method that has a higher caffeine content than regularly brewed coffee.
 Otherwise, its flavor is similar to cold brew but is lauded for its mouthfeel – a bubbly, creamy texture.
 The sky is the limit with adding flavors to create wonderful, bubbly coffee sodas.